btcnyc/classes/docs/README.md

 ## 💡 Create a New Class

-1. Duplicate any existing session folder (e.g. `bitcoin-node/2025-01-15-getting-started/`)
+1. Duplicate any existing session folder (e.g. `bitcoin-node/00-getting-started/`)
-2. Rename it with your new date + short title.
+2. Rename it with the next numeric prefix + short title (`01-using-your-node/`, etc.).
 3. Edit the `lesson.md` with your content.
 4. Update `mkdocs.yml` to add it under `nav:` (so it shows up on the site).